jeffmcmahan/JSAppView/README.md

 JSAppView is a swift class that extends iOS's WKWebView class to offer persistent storage via a node.js-like API, and easy including of local files within the web view.

 ## Javascript API
-On the main WKWebView javascript thread (i.e., in your web app), you can access the API at `window.JSAppView`.
-It has two properties: `fs`, which is the file system API and `sqlite` which is the database API.
+On the main WKWebView javascript thread (i.e., in your web app), can access `window.JSAppView_fs`, `window.JSAppView_path`, and `window.JSAppView_sqlite`.
+However, tools like Webpack and Browserify can alias these variables to make things look and feel more like node.js.

-## With Webpack
-Tools like Webpack can easily alias the tools provided by JSAppView to make things look and feel familiar to a node developer.
 Here's an example webpack.config.js file:

 ```js
 module.exports = {